Huntsmanlab/scRNAseq-workflow/README.md

 Clusters a given sce object and projects results in various t-SNE plots.

 **perplexity_list:** a list of any length, including numbers between 1 and 100
 These values are used to generate t-SNE plots with various perplexities.
 Default values are `perplexity_list = [5, 10, 15, 20, 30, 40, 50, 60, 70, 80, 90, 100]`.
-Note that t-SNE is robust to changes in perplexity between 5 and 50.
+Note that t-SNE is rather robust to changes in perplexity between 5 and 50.

 **chosen_perp:** one single number, taken from the perplexity list given above
 After viewing t-SNE plots with various perplexities, user is expected to pick a perplexity value and save t-SNE coordinates for that value for more downstream analysis.
 After running the clustering script once and inspecting the t-SNE plots, you can pick one of the perplexities and run the clustering script again.
 The default value is set to 30.